-- 2. Only emergency calls are permitted on the business phone.
-Please keep your calls to three (3) minutes or less. - 3.
-Cell phones are permitted in assigned areas of the school. - 4.
-Future Professionals may not visit with another Future Professional who is servicing a service guest.

-- 5. Future Professionals may not gather around the service desk, service reception area, or offices. - 6.
-Food, drinks, and water bottles are allowed only in the lunchroom. - 7.
-Both Paul Mitchell The School Chicago and Paul Mitchell The School Lombard are smoke-free campuses. - 8.
+- 3. Cell phones are permitted in assigned areas of the school.
+Phone calls are not permitted during class time or learning environments such as classrooms or learning zones at any time.
+Calls while clocked in should remain in the assigned area, quiet in tone, and no longer than 3 minutes. - 4.
+Future Professionals may not visit with another Future Professional who is working with a clinic classroom guest. - 5.
+Future Professional may not gather around the service desk, the service reception area, or the offices. - 6.
+Food, drinks, and water bottles are allowed only in the Future Professional lunchroom. - 7.
+The school is a smoke-free campus.
+Future Professionals may not smoke or vape any substance on school premises. - 8.
 Stealing or taking school property or another's personal property is unacceptable and grounds for termination. - 9.
-School administration has the right to access and inspect a Future Professional's locker at any time, refer to the locker policy. - 10. iPods and MP3 players are allowed in clinic classroom with low volume and discrete headphones.
+School administration has the right to access and inspect a Future Professionals locker at any time, refer to the locker policy. - 10. iPods and MP3 players are allowed in clinic classroom with low volume and discrete headphones.